Marvisak/mafia-re/CONTRIBUTING.md

 The goal of the project isn't instruction perfect decompilation, this was attempted but proved to be incredibly difficult.

-But what should be kept is the ability to compile the whole binary using Visual Studio 6.0 (the compiler used to compile most of the binaries), so most of C++ features everybody is used to and comfortable with are out of the table (like range-based for loops).
+But what should be kept is the ability to compile the whole binary using Visual Studio 6.0 (the compiler used to compile most of the binaries), so most of C++ features everybody is used to and comfortable with are off the table (like range-based for loops).

 ## Debug Symbols

 The USA PS2 version was compiled with debug symbols enabled, but sadly only very basic debug symbols so only the function names and global variable names are known.
-This is still an incredible help so I very highly recommend to use them.
+This is still an incredible help so I very highly recommend using them.
 The game wasn't compiled with RTTI so this makes finding methods much easier.

 Most of the function names are written in English and those are fairly descriptive, but a big chunk of the names are written in Czech language - while those are absolutely hilarious if you understand the language, they are also absolutely unrelated to what the function does, but you should still keep the original names where possible.